cellml/libcellml/docs/theory/theory_iongates.rst

 This chapter describes a generic ion channel, and provides a foundation for later chapters where specific channels of sodium and potassium are described.
-The theory here is the basis for the the practical modelling tutorial in :ref:`Tutorial 5<tutorial5>`.
+The theory here is the basis for the practical modelling tutorial in :ref:`Tutorial 5<tutorial5>`.

 .. contents::